ArceLopera/git_refresher/docs/More/git_debug.md

 git blame file.txt
 ```

-In the ouThe ^ prefix designates lines that were introduced in the repository’s initial commit and have remained unchanged ever since.
+In the output, the first column is the commit hash, the second column is the author, and the third column is the line number.
+The ^ prefix designates lines that were introduced in the repository’s initial commit and have remained unchanged ever since.

 ####  `git blame -L`
 The `-L` option allows you to specify line ranges to limit the output to specific parts of the file.